 To qualify, your business must also:

-- Have an active R&D programme i.e. a R&D budget and dedicated R&D staff
+- Have an active R&D programme i.e. an R&D budget and R&D staff.

 - Meet due diligence requirements.